-You may live in an upscale apartment development and not realize that people in your complex do not pay market rent.
-The same apartment can go for the different amounts depending on the income of a tenant (tiered rent structure).
-Also, tax-credit and income-based apartments, do not necessarily mean you have to live in a bad neighborhood.
+You may live in upscale apartment development and not realize that people in your complex do not pay market rent.
+The same apartment can go for different amounts depending on the tenant’s income (tiered rent structure).
+Also, tax-credit and income-based apartments do not necessarily mean you have to live in a bad neighborhood.

 One of the most expensive bills you will have each month is housing.
 Rent prices never go down and always go up.
 Too often, salaries do not keep up with standard living costs.
 If you are work for minimum wage or even $15 an hour, you might need rent assistance, especially if you have children.

-Tax-credit apartments or income based apartment, charge renters according to their monthly salary.
+Tax-credit apartments or income-based apartments charge renters according to their monthly salary.
 Like many low-income housing programs, tax-credit or income-based apartments do not have long waiting lists.
 Some Section 8 housing may have two or more year waiting lists.

 Who is Eligible for Tax-Credit Apartments?

 A family would include one or more people and families with children.
-Single people are not disqualified from qualifying for tax credit apartment.
-Eligible applicants generally must earn less than 60% of the Area Median Income (AMI) at the time they occupy the apartment.
+Single people are not disqualified from qualifying for tax credit apartments.
+Eligible applicants generally must earn less than 60% of the Area Median Income (AMI) when they occupy the apartment.
 This may vary depending on the community you apply to.
-This is called to as the income limit, and the amount increases for each additional member of the household (including children).
+This is called the income limit, and the amount increases for each additional member of the household (including children).

 What is the Screening Process

-Like any other apartment complex, there are certain background checks that will be done on all applicants.
+Like any other apartment complex, individual background checks will be done on all applicants.
 These are the thing that will determine if you are a good match for that property.